Why are we monitoring the energy transition?

 The central task of the monitoring process is to analyse the reams of statistical information on energy that have been collected and then condense it and make it easy to understand.
 This involves an assessment of measures that have already been taken and work to pinpoint areas in which further efforts need to be made.
 In this way, each annual report provides an overview of the energy transition and the stage that it is at this point in time.
 We need to know where we have got to before we can decide what steps to take next.

 The Federal Ministry for Economic Affairs and Energy has been appointed lead ministry for the monitoring process for the energy transition.
-The for each year must be approved by the Federal Cabinet by 15 December and submitted to the Bundestag and the Bundesrat.
+The for each year is approved by the Federal Cabinet and transmitted to the Bundestag and the Bundesrat.

-Also involved in the process is an independent commission of four renowned energy experts, who provide a scientific opinion on the Monitoring Report: Professor Dr Andreas Löschel (chairman), Professor Dr Georg Erdmann, Professor Dr Frithjof Staiß and Dr Hans-Joachim Ziesing.
-Their scientific opinion is published alongside the Federal Government's report.?
+Also involved in the process is an independent commission of four renowned energy experts, who provide advice for the drafting process and a scientific opinion on the Monitoring Report: The commission consists of Prof Dr Andreas Löschel (chairman) and Prof Dr Frithjof Staiß, who have been members before, and Prof Dr Veronika Grimm and Prof Dr Barbara Lenz, who have joined the commission for the new term as of 1 July 2019.
+They replaced Prof Dr Georg Erdmann and Dr Hans-Joachim Ziesing, who were members until the end of June 2019.
+Their scientific opinion is published alongside the Federal Government’s report.

 The Monitoring Report - An annual update of the facts relating to the energy transition